Oberoi Consulting can support you with the provision of Healthcare Technology aiding diagnosis or in the management of patient care.

 - Audit and benchmark the data and findings across the group

 Working closely with the clinical team, Oberoi developed a protocol to embed into the GP clinical system; which prompts the user with a message for anyone over 65 years of age, where cardiac rhythm has not been coded in the previous 12 months.
+The prompt was linked to a data-entry template to capture the outcome of the intervention.

 Re-audit after 6 months collected data to show the following.